wlswotmd/gef/FAQ.md

 Additionally, if the issue is related to kernel debugging, please provide a set of environments (`run.sh`, `bzImage`, `rootfs`, etc.) or where to get them.

 ## Is it okay to fork and modify?
-Yes, however, please follow the license.
+Yes.
+However, please follow the license.

 # About me